MohamedHassan1311/Privacy/README.md

 <p>Information regarding your location</p>
 </li>
 <li>
-<p>Pictures and other information from your Device's camera and photo library</p>
+<p>Images and other information from your Device's camera and photo library</p>
 </li>
 </ul>
 <p>We use this information to provide features of Our Service, to improve and customize Our Service.
+The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.</p>
+<h3>Image</h3>
+<p>We use Image for profile pictures and chat .
 The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.</p>
 <p>You can enable or disable access to this information at any time, through Your Device settings.</p>
 <h2>Use of Your Personal Data</h2>
 <p>The Company may use Personal Data for the following purposes:</p>